Which of the following best describes the correct Lewis structure... | Study Prep in Pearson+

-Which of the following best describes the Lewis structure of the (diazomethanium) ion?
+Which of the following best describes the Lewis structure of ethylamine ()?

 Table of contents